-Preparing for the big day—or big week.
+Preparing for the big day … and big week!

 You’ve made it to the long-awaited release date.
 Bless you.
 Well done.